Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Preliminaries

 \subsection{Classical MH Algorithms}

-The origins of Metropolis algorithm can be traced back to the celebrated work of \cite{MetropolisOrignial} in 1950's.
-In \cite{Hastings1970}, the original Metropolis algorithm was successfully extended to a more general scheme known as the Metropolis-Hastings (MH) algorithm.
+In \cite{Hastings1970}, the original Metropolis algorithm was extended to a more general scheme known as the Metropolis-Hastings (MH) algorithm.
 In particular, let us consider a target invariant distribution $\pi$ together with a proposal distribution $q(\mathbf{x},\mathbf{y})$.
 Given the current state $\mathbf{x}$ for Markov chain $\mathbf{X}_t$, a state candidate $\mathbf{y}$ for the next Markov move $\mathbf{X}_{t+1}$ is generated from the proposal distribution $q(\mathbf{x},\mathbf{y})$.
 Then the acceptance ratio $\alpha$ is computed by

 and $\mathbf{y}$ will be accepted as the new state with probability $\alpha$.
 Otherwise, $\mathbf{x}$ will be retained.
 In this way, a Markov chain $\{\mathbf{X}_0, \mathbf{X}_1, \ldots\}$ is established with the transition probability $P(\mathbf{x},\mathbf{y})$ as follows: